rusefi/rusefi_documentation/HOWTO/HOW-TO-Build-Firmware-From-Source.md

 code .

 14. Run the built tool for the specific board in VScode
-Ctrl-B and select the chosen board, this should build the firmware.
+Ctrl-Shift-B and select the chosen board, this should build the firmware.